wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 Install the Wazuh server as a single-node or multi-node cluster according to your environment needs.
 If you want to install a single-node cluster, follow the instructions to install the Wazuh manager and the Wazuh forwarder and proceed directly with :ref:`installing the Wazuh dashboard <wazuh_dashboard_installation>`.

-The installation process is divided into three stages.
+The installation process is divided into three stages:

 #.
 Wazuh manager installation